Found by AI

 PR / Third-Party 15% $3,000 Trade publication coverage, podcast appearances, industry association content

 Key data point: 63% of companies that have optimized for GEO report an increase in AI visibility.
-GEO-ready content is discovered up to 10x faster by generative engines than content relying on organic SEO alone (Sequencr.ai, September 2025).
-For professional services firms, where a single new client engagement may be worth $50,000-$500,000, the ROI math on GEO investment is compelling even at low citation volumes.
+GEO-ready content is discovered up to 10 times faster by generative engines than content relying on organic SEO alone (Sequencr.ai, September 2025).
+For professional services firms, where a single new client engagement may be worth $50,000-$500,000, the ROI model can be compelling even at low citation volumes, but citations and revenue impact are not guaranteed.

 The Contrarian Budget Reallocation Case: 15-20% from SEO to GEO